xplenty/xplenty-api-doc-v2/sections/create-delivery.md

 Create a new [delivery](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/delivery.md).

 ### Notes
-* This call only triggers delivery creation, and therefore it returns the "disabled" status.
-To enable a delivery you need to change its status to "enabled" using [update delivery's information](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/sections/update-delivery-information.md)
 You can verify that a delivery has initialized successfully by [retrieving the delivery's information](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/sections/get-delivery-information.md) and checking for the "enabled" status.
+This can take a few minutes to take place.
 * You must save the delivery ID value returned in the response "id" field.
 You will use the value to refer to this delivery in subsequent API calls.

 ### Input Parameters